panaverse/learn-nextjs/MARKETING/LINKEDIN/00.profile/readme.md

 Make sure you don't copy Hamza profile, otherwise we will loose our edge with duplicate profiles.

 Going forward Zia Khan will also sit with all of you and review your profiles and improve them.

-Soon we will also release a video from Hamza.

 <img src="search.jpeg" width="75%">